viamrobotics/docs/docs/tutorials/projects/build-an-outdoor-rover.md

 Caution: Be aware that these are powerful motors, so you don't want to start at 100% power right away.
 {{% /alert %}}

-If the motors don't appear on the control page, or are not running when expected, first check the **LOGS** tab to see if you see any errors - which would likely point out a bad configuration (a typo, a misplaced or missing attribute, etc).
+If the motors don't appear on the control page, or are not running when expected, first check the **logs** tab to see if you see any errors - which would likely point out a bad configuration (a typo, a misplaced or missing attribute, etc).
 If not, double check your wiring and how it maps to the GPIO pins you've configured.

 <div class="td-max-width-on-larger-screens">